Shopify Conversion Rate Optimization: Page elements that effectively boost Shopify sales

 2. Call to action - the most simple concept of Shopify conversion rate optimization

-Now that you know what to do next.
-Click on the button and get a free trial.
-This is how a small button makes Shopify conversion rate optimization works.
+Now that you know what to do next, click on the button and get a free trial.
+This is how a small button makes Shopify conversion rate optimization work.
 Here I mention some tips that make your Call-to-action really outstanding.

 That button should be clear and easy to notice.
-As a research of Kissmetric, CTA button colors have real effect on human psychology and some impact on buying behavior
+As per research of Kissmetric, CTA button colors have a real effect on human psychology and some impact on buying behavior.

 As the principle of focus, each page should have a primary CTA, which point to one goal.
-Too much CTA on one page may make users confused and do not perform the right action that we really one
+Too much CTA on one page may make users confused and not perform the right action that we really want.

 3. Make it easier your Shopify pages to go through

 Online users are really impatient creatures, they will not wait to read until the end of your landing page but rather skip and bounce.
-So it is better to avoid really long landing page and make it easier for users to go through.
-Here is some of my recommendation for you to optimize Shopify conversion rate
+So it is better to avoid really long landing pages and make it easier for users to go through.
+Here is some of my recommendations for you to optimize your Shopify conversion rates.

 - Make it easier for scanning, not reading, by using the headline and sub-headline system, hiding longer paragraphs in tabs.
-Use headlines on every Shopify pages for a sense of orientation
+Use headlines on every Shopify page for a sense of orientation

-- Use button in top slider or top bar so people will be easier access the featured item
+- Use buttons in top slider or top bar so people will be easier access the featured item

 - Use bullet points and highlight key terms

-- If you want to collect email from users, use the most simple email form
+- If you want to collect email addresses from users, use the most simple email form

 4. Give them motivation to complete the journey